La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **na .e nai** — _Neither_ (not the first and not the second one is chosen)

 You can ask questions in the same way about the other kinds of conjunctions we have looked at.
-The interrogative conjunction for relation tails is **gi'i**, for compound verbs — **je'i**, for sentences — **.i je'i**.
+The interrogative conjunction for relation tails is **gi'i**, for compound relations — **je'i**, for sentences — **.i je'i**.

 Indirect questions are achieved by using **ji kau**: